Rising-Stars-by-Sunshine/ECON211_FinalProject_Zhe_Niu/Data/Readme.md

 # Data Description

 This dataset contains criminal records and demographic features for 18,876 defendants who were released on bail in U.S. state courts from 1990 to 2009.
-The dataset is derived from the COMPAS recidivism algorithm analysis conducted by ProPublica.
+The dataset is derived from the COMPAS recidivism algorithm analysis conducted by ProPublica （2016）.
 The primary task is to classify defendants into two categories: bail (unlikely to commit a violent crime if released) and no bail (likely to commit a violent crime if released).

 The dataset includes features such as age, prior count of crimes, length of stay, charge degree, sex, race, and a risk assessment score.
 The data highlights the challenge of predicting recidivism and raises important questions about fairness and bias in algorithmic decision-making.